ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

   result = state_machine[state]();
 }

+Simplistically, arduino and ilk software bloated, minimal debug features, over charge For monolithic things like PlatformIO, version maintenance of libraries is a nightmare (i.e. packaging problems)

+Multiplexing techniques used to control more loads with less ports, e.g. charlieplexing LEDs, buttons, etc.

+Select dev board middle of the road to account for changes down the road, e.g. want AI so more flash, want to optimise power etc.

+CMSIS (Common Microcontroller Software Interface Standard) is standard from ARM, so all vendors must implement.
+CMSIS has reference for neural networks, fft, etc.

 ## Security
  * Keep a software BOM.
 Actually update your dependencies when vulnerabilities are discovered and addressed.
  * Using and verifying hashes of executables during updates